halex5000/ld-articles/Zapier/Connect Almost Anything to LaunchDarkly with Zapier.md

 The first step is to start the automation whenever an external event happens.
 In our case, this is a new item being added to the RSS feed for our blog.
 Zapier offers an [RSS trigger](https://help.zapier.com/hc/en-us/articles/8496279482125-Trigger-Zaps-from-new-RSS-feed-items) that can watch a feed for new or updated items.

-We'll need to provide RSS feed URL, a username/password (if required) and then what type of change we want to look for.
+We'll need to provide a RSS feed URL, a username/password (if required) and then what type of change we want to look for.
 For this last item, we would usually look for an updated GUID (the unique identifier for a new post in the RSS feed), but for our testing purposes we're choosing any change to make it easier to test the trigger.

 ![The Zapier RSS trigger configuration form](Zapier-RSS-form.png)